 Dez jumped out the van first and I slid out immediately after her, leaning heavily on the hood as I tried to psyche myself up for the gruesome game of Clue waiting for me across the street.
 I started to ask Stein who were the Seneschals in charge at the scene but when I peeked through the windows, there was no sign of him.
 I hadn't heard him exit the van and he was nowhere in sight.
-The sneaky bastard had pulled a David Copperfield on himself when no one was looking.
+The sneaky little shit had pulled a David Copperfield on himself when no one was looking.
 Typical.

 "Well, our babysitter did his vanishing act again.
 Mom's gonna' be so pissed when she finds out," I told Dez, locking the doors because if I got into the van later and wound up sitting on Stein's lap in one of his stupid pranks, I didn't think I'd be able to stop myself from dragging him into the street and running him over repeatedly.

 Dez sighed, rubbing her eyes as she shut the sliding door with a gentle tug.

 "Good.
 It is much easier to pretend I do not want to kill him when I cannot see him."